fbpx

 Madrid has lots of food halls where you can eat small plates from different vendors.
 Imagine the fast food courts at the mall but with delicious, local cuisine instead of McDonald’s!

-Mercado San Miguel is the most popular and central, but Mercado Antón Martín and Mercado San Anton are great choices too if you’re nearby.
+Mercado de San Miguel is the most popular city center option, but Mercado Antón Martín and Mercado San Antón are great choices, too, if you’re nearby.

 There is also a great cafe culture in Madrid, with places like Cafe de la Luz and Cafe Del Art serving excellent coffees and relaxed lunches.

 Vermouth, patatas bravas, tortillas, ham, and certain seafood like calamari and squid are essential Madrileño dishes.
-The street Calle Cava Baja is where you’ll find the city’s best tapas restaurants.
+The street Calle Cava Baja is where you’ll find the tapas bars with some of the best food in town.

 Avoid Flamenco and Paella